 In Montana, a roof pitch of 2:12 – 4:12 requires a double layer of underlayment to offer extra protection against leaks.
 This will cost slightly more to install.

-The weather in Montana means you need good protection against high winds.
+The weather in Helena, MT means you need good protection against high winds.
 This means that super-steep slopes aren’t always a good option.

 If your property is susceptible to ice forming under the eaves, an ice barrier may need to be installed.
 This prevents water from getting into cracks and expanding, which can damage your roof.